manymodels/public-ai/README.md

-> AI as Public Infrastructure: Accountable, equitable and accessible
+> AI as public infrastructure

 ## What is public AI?